GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 1. If you type something that the LUIS cannot recognize, LUIS will return the _None_ intent and the bot framework will execute the default dialog handler.

+    > **Note** One thing you may notice when testing the bot is it may reply with the default, or in our case *help*, dialog.
+The reason for this is by default all messages are sent to the LUIS recognizer.
+You can control this by either creating a custom recognizer, or using the `onEnabled` event.

     ![exercise3-unknown](./images/exercise3-unknown.png)

     Once your application is deployed and traffic starts to flow into the system, LUIS uses active learning to improve itself.
 In the active learning process, LUIS identifies the utterances that it is relatively unsure of, and asks you to label them according to intent and entities.
 In the LUIS portal, within an Intent, you will find the **Suggested Utterances** section, where you can do this.